 All of these must be respected.
 If you don’t, the harmony of the household starts to slip.
 You can’t just cherrypick from the list.

 If you wake up waiting for the end of the day, for a drink, for that series on the TV, then this guide is for you.
 Enjoy your day.
 Enjoy time with your children.
 No need to dread it.
 Get the guide.

 - The essential ingredients for destressing (not distressing!)

-- Tools to keep the balance in your home and mind
+- 4 techniques to keep the balance in your home and mind

 - Example daily routine for single parents who work at home

-Get your guide to easier parenting here – even if you’re a couple you might find it useful!
-It’s my gist to you as one parent to another.
+Get your guide to easier parenting here – even if you’re a couple you will find it useful!
+Strength in numbers!
+It’s my gift to you as one parent to another.